MariaRiosNavarro/docker_react_vite_DEV/README.md

 ---

 ### 2. IN ANOTHER TERMINAL, IN THE FOLDER OF YOUR PROJECT, COPY THE CONTENT OF THE VITE PROJECT OF THE FIRST CONTAINER

+(The example for Step 2 is below all together)

 2a.
 To copy, we need the name or ID of the created NODE container with the React-Vite app inside.
 To find the ID or the name of the created node container, use: